North Salem High School (Salem, Oregon)

-North Salem High School (originally Salem High School) is a public high school in Salem, Oregon, United States, founded in 1906.
+North Salem High School (NSHS, originally Salem High School) is a public high school in Salem, Oregon, United States, founded in 1906.
 It was known as Salem High School until 1954.

 History

-Opened in 1906, the original Salem High School building was at the location of the former Meier & Frank building in downtown Salem (now a Macy's).
+Opened in 1906, the original Salem High School building was at the location of the former Meier & Frank building in downtown Salem (most recently a Macy's).
 A decision was made to move the school to a more spacious building, and in 1937, the new Salem High School building was opened on the corner of 14th and D street.
 The new building was a project of the Public Works Administration, and at the time of its founding was on the fringes of developed Salem.
 The school's name was changed in 1954 to North Salem High School when South Salem High School opened that year.
 Over the years, many additions have been made to the building, with the latest addition, the West Wing, being completed in 2001.
-In 2019, North Salem High School began construction on new gyms and classrooms.
+In 2019, North Salem High School began construction on new gyms and classrooms, before being complete in 2021.